Edit on GitHub

 $ ros2 launch turtlebot3_gazebo turtlebot3_house.launch.py

-NOTE: If TurtleBot3 House is launched for the first time, downloading the map may take more than a few minutes depending the network status.
+NOTE: If TurtleBot3 House is launched for the first time, downloading the map may take more than a few minutes depending on network status.

 Operate TurtleBot3

-In order to teleoperate the TurtleBot3 with the keyboard, launch the teleoperation node with below command in a new terminal window.
+In order to teleoperate the TurtleBot3 with a keyboard, launch the teleoperation node with the command below in a new terminal window.

 $ ros2 run turtlebot3_teleop teleop_keyboard